LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 [^13]: The technical details are beyond the scope of this (already very long-winded) essay, but just to be absolutely clear, this is an *extremely* optimistic assumption!
 It's on a similar level as assuming we'll have widely available and commercially viable fusion energy in 5-10 years…

-[^14]: In my experience, this dynamic is particularly widespread in public-facing events organized by nonprofits but mostly staffed by volunteers.

 [^15]: I know some people at ULA that for a long time believed that SpaceX was committing accounting fraud in order to stay solvent.